Trans Iowa: The Legacy

 Interestingly, it has become popular for several of these “following events” to Trans Iowa to say in their promotional writings things like the following, “the grandaddy of all gravel cycling races in the US”, and “the premier gravel grinder event in the US.”
 Very amusing when I know full well where they got 90% of their ideas from, but that’s okay.
 Those events, whether they admit it or not, are also part of the T.I.legacy.

 Will Trans Iowa last another year?
 Ten?
 Who knows?
 All I can say is that there are more events on gravel and Trans Iowa isn’t the only “big” event anymore.
-Some events may eclipse Trans Iowa in importance and influence.
-I don’t know.
-Right or wrong, all I can say in 2010 is that Trans Iowa will be around for another year.
+Some events have eclipsed Trans Iowa in importance and influence.
+Right or wrong, all I can say is that Trans Iowa will be around for another year.
 Someday it will not be, and then the real legacy will be written by those that follow.
 The “gravel culture” will likely survive as long as there are bicyclists out on the rural byways and back roads.
 Trans Iowa may have helped it along, but it is bigger and more far-reaching than this little Iowa based event.

 See you on a dusty road somewhere!